 The home ports made an initial contribution of certain cargo terminals and related marine cargo business activities to the NWSA through license agreements ("Licensed Properties").
-Under these agreements, the NWSA is charged with managing the properties as an agent on behalf of the home ports.
-The initial contribution of each Managing Member to the NWSA was 50 percent as established with its Membership Interest (based on the value of the contributed facilities using cash flow forecasts for each parcel that went to the NWSA) with a revaluation review in 2018.
+Under these agreements, the NWSA is charged with managing the properties as an agent on behalf of the Managing Members.
+The initial contribution of each home port to the NWSA was 50 percent (based on the value of the contributed facilities using cash flow forecasts for each parcel that went to the NWSA) with a revaluation review that was deferred until 2019 by the Managing Members.
 The revaluation review is to determine if material changes in cash flows from the Licensed Properties have occurred since the initial valuation.
 A change in the valuation of the cash flow forecasts of these facilities could result in a change in Membership Interests.
 The Managing Members shall approve any change in Membership Interest by vote, to include provision for addressing any change to distributions and allocations as a result of the change in Membership Interest.
 Changes in Membership Interest do not affect a Managing Member's voting rights under the Charter, as votes are not weighted by or otherwise determined by Membership Interest.